ielemson/node-express-mongodb/readme.md

 # to be able to perform crud functions you have to install:
 ## Body parser :   $ npm install --save body-parser

+# method override is used to perform put , delete and update. it enables out application to be able to perform those operations in express js
+# It has to be installed for our update , delete functions to work